Safeguarding Policy – Neuro Exploration

 • Where workshops are online, we ensure secure, private platforms are used.

-• Participants are encouraged to use professional or private accounts, avoid sharing sensitive personal info in group settings.
+• Participants are encouraged to use professional or private accounts and avoid sharing sensitive personal information in group settings.

-• Any recording or screenshot with participants will only happen with explicit consent.
+• Any recording or screenshot involving participants will only take place with explicit, informed consent.

 9. Safeguarding Young People under Arts Award

-• All Arts Award sessions follow additional duty of care.
+• Arts Award sessions follow additional duty of care requirements.

 • Parental consent is obtained for participants under 18.

-• Young people are made aware of how to raise concerns; parents/guardians have a point of contact.
+• Young people are informed of how to raise concerns, and parents/guardians are provided with a clear point of contact.

 10. Review & Updates

-• This policy is reviewed annually, or sooner if there is change in law or practice.
+• This policy is reviewed annually, or sooner if there are changes in law, regulation, or recognised best practice.

-• Participants, staff, and stakeholders will be informed of updates.
+Participants, staff, and stakeholders are informed of updates where relevant.

 11. Contact